 Whereas previously the primary targets of phishing attacks were consumers, during the last few years the focus has shifted to enterprises and their human employees.
 In 2017 alone, 76% of businesses were victims of phishing attacks.
 In that same year, Kaspersky Lab’s Anti-Phishing system was triggered 246,231,645 times.
 That’s more alarms than there are people in Russia.
 2018 wasn’t excellent, either: headlines such as “Phishing Attacks up by 297 Percent in Q3 2018” took over search engine feeds.

 In terms of cybersecurity, it’s been a rough year for companies that provide Software as a Service.
 They’ve been an increasingly popular phishing target since 2017 when the number of attacks tripled in comparison to 2016.
 Statistically speaking, there was a 237% increase in SaaS-targeted attacks.
 Although in 2018 the number of similar attacks was reasonably low (7% in April), the number rises each year mainly because phishing attacks, in general, are more and more tailored for enterprises instead of individuals.

 A BEC attack is, for example, an email scheme that aims to steal useful information like tax data or just plain money.
 Often these schemes are sophisticated and tailored fake emails, such as impersonation messages.
 The amount of BECs has gone up drastically in recent years.
 During the first half of 2018, AppRiver identified more than a million BEC attack messages.
 This was a 55% increase from the 653.000 quarantined messages during the previous six-month period in 2017.
 With increasing attacks comes significant financial damage.
 According to FBI’s Internet Crime Complaint Center, Global BEC losses exceeded 12 billion US dollars in 2018.
 In 2017, these scams cost organizations almost 700 million dollars.

-Over 90% of malware is delivered via email and is most commonly disguised as invoices, legal enforcement, and email delivery failures.
+Over 90% of malware is delivered via email, and most commonly it is disguised in the form of invoices, legal enforcement, and email delivery failures.
 However, the evergreen email scam now has a powerful contender: voice phishing.
 These can be, for example, robocalls or fraudulent calls from people impersonating debt collectors.
 First Orion predicts that spam calls will take a leap from over 29% in 2018 up to 45% by early 2019 in the United States.